Kansas Sourdough Bread

 If you don’t have Everything Bagel Topping (and I have to ask, why not?), you may sprinkle one or a combination of the following over the bread: sesame seeds, poppy seed, celery seed, dried minced onion, and dried minced garlic.
 See my recipe for Sourdough Whole Wheat Bagels that also uses Everything Bagel Topping.

-Cover with the lid and bake in preheated oven for 25-30 minutes at 450 degrees.
+Cover with the lid and bake in preheated oven for 25-30 minutes.
 Uncover and continue baking until the bread is a deep golden brown, about 7-10 minutes.

 Serve this bread with your favorite sandwich fixings or as a table bread slathered with butter.